World Heritage Site

 World Heritage Sites are landmarks and areas with legal protection under an international treaty administered by UNESCO for having cultural, historical, or scientific significance.
 The sites are judged to contain "cultural and natural heritage around the world considered to be of outstanding value to humanity".

 To be selected, a World Heritage Site is nominated by its host country and determined by the UNESCO's World Heritage Committee to be a unique landmark which is geographically and historically identifiable, having a special cultural or physical significance, and to be under a sufficient system of legal protection.
-World Heritage Sites might be ancient ruins or historical structures, buildings, cities, (Note: In 1978, two entire cities were declared UNESCO World Heritage Sites: first Quito in Ecuador, and later Kraków in Poland.) deserts, forests, islands, lakes, monuments, mountains, wilderness areas, and others.
+World Heritage Sites might be ancient ruins or historical structures, buildings, cities, (Note: In 1978, two entire cities were declared UNESCO World Heritage Sites: first Quito in Ecuador, and later Kraków in Poland.) deserts, forests, islands, lakes, monuments, mountains, wilderness areas, memorial sites and others.

 A World Heritage Site may signify a remarkable accomplishment of humankind and serve as evidence of humanity's intellectual history on the planet, or it might be a place of great natural beauty.
-As of July 2025, a total of 1,248 World Heritage Sites exist across 170 countries.
+As of July 2026, a total of 1,273 World Heritage Sites exist across 173 countries.

 The sites are intended for practical conservation for posterity, which otherwise would be subject to risk from human or animal trespassing, unmonitored, uncontrolled or unrestricted access, or threat from local administrative negligence.
 Sites are demarcated by UNESCO as protected zones.
 The World Heritage Sites list is maintained by the international World Heritage Program administered by the UNESCO World Heritage Committee, composed of 21 "states parties" that are elected by the United Nations General Assembly, and advised by reviews of international panels of experts in natural or cultural history, and education.

 The Program catalogues, names, and conserves sites of outstanding cultural or natural importance to the common culture and heritage of humankind.
 The programme began with the Convention Concerning the Protection of the World Cultural and Natural Heritage, which was adopted by the General Conference of UNESCO on 16 November 1972.
 Since then, 196 states have ratified the convention, making it one of the most widely recognised international agreements and the world's most popular cultural programme.